PaulSHahn/emacssetup/README.md

 # Finish setup of your emacs after cloning

 1. When you first start *emacs* after cloning, you will get errors that show in the terminal window.
 This is because the settings you have cloned from *git* reference packages that have not yet been installed.
-Let's install them locally to your home *.emacs.d* directory:
+Let's install them locally to your home *.emacs.d* directory.

 2. Start *emacs*, then list your installed packages:
     * **M-x list-packages:** This shows the packages.
 Press 'r' to reload available packages from the configured repositories (melpa).
     * **M-x package-install-selected-packages:** installs all packages listed in *.emacs.d/init.el* file (listed in section package-selected-packages).

     Note that it may appear that *emacs* has hung when you run this.
-You may see a message in the mini-buffer that states: "Contacting Melpa...".
+You may see a message in the mini-buffer that states: *"Contacting Melpa..."*.
 You are especially likely to see this if you have a slow or flaky connection.
 If you look in directory *~/.emacs.d/elpha/* you will likely see that packages are appearing as they are downloaded.
 If you restart *emacs* before it finishes, thinking it has hung-- then it will loose track of the current package.
 You will just end up having to restart the download for that package again.